caseywatts/caseywatts.github.io/_posts/2021-06-22-casey-s-writing-process.md

 tags: ''

 ---
+### How did I take ideas and turn them into a book?

 I wrote the book iteratively - conversations, to presentations, to blog posts, and finally to a book.
 I edited the book by leaning on 40 friends to give me feedback - it's so polished!
 I formatted the book using some tech tools: markdown and pandoc and Zotero help me export to pdf and epub formats.
 I self-published the printed book and eBook via Ingram Spark.
 I also narrated the audio book myself and self-published that to Findaway Voices.

-There are four main steps: write, edit, format, publish
+There are four main steps: write, edit, format, and publish

 ### How did I write the book?